gmetrixr/docusaurus-help/gmetri-help/docs/02_media-kit.md

 ## Guidelines for Partner Products, Businesses and Websites powered by GMetri

-We are a startup building the future of the internet, so we appreciate any help we can get to increase our online visbilibilty 😊!
+We are a startup building the future of the internet, so we appreciate any help we can get in increasing our online presence 😊!

 * Your website should mention clearly that the product is powered by GMetri, by using the following logo in either a section of the website or the footer.